challeau/my-notes/resources/Python/eve+mongoengine.md

 app.run()
 ```

-Callbacks will receive the resource being requested, the original `flask.request` object and the current lookup dictionary as arguments (only exception being the `on_pre_POST` hook which does not provide a lookup argument).
+Callbacks will **receive the resource** being requested, the **original `flask.request` object** and the **current lookup dictionary** as arguments (only exception being the `on_pre_POST` hook which does not provide a lookup argument).

-##### Dynamic lookup filters
+#### Dynamic lookup filters

-Since the lookup dictionary will be used by the data layer to retrieve resource documents, developers may choose to alter it in order to add custom logic to the lookup query.
+Since the lookup dictionary will be used by the data layer to retrieve resource documents, developers may choose to alter it in order to **add custom logic to the lookup query.**

 Altering the lookup dictionary at runtime would have similar effects to applying Predefined Database Filters via configuration.
-However, you can only set static filters via configuration whereas by hooking to the `on_pre_<METHOD>` events you are allowed to set dynamic filters instead, which allows for additional flexibility.
+However, you can only set static filters via configuration whereas by hooking to the `on_pre_<METHOD>` events you are **allowed to set dynamic filters** instead, which allows for additional flexibility.

-#### 2.5.2 Post-Request Event Hooks
+### 6.2 - Post-Request Event Hooks

 When a GET, POST, PATCH, PUT, DELETE method has been executed, both a `on_post_<method>` and `on_post_<method>_<resource>` event is raised.
 You can subscribe to these events with multiple callback functions.